On the discrete version of the Kerr-Newman solution: Calculation

 where we can substitute $l_0^2 = ( l_0^2 )_g + ( l_0^2 )_{em}$.
 In reality, there are arguments \cite{Wald} that it would be very difficult for any astrophysical body to achieve and/or maintain a charge to mass ratio of greater than $\sim 10^{- 18}$ (in "geometrized" units, $G = c = 1$).
 If we substitute instead of the charge its upper bound $10^{- 18}$ of the mass according to these arguments, the modulus of the ratio (\ref{k32-em-to-k32-g}) becomes

-Our approach assumes that $b$ is much larger than the Planck length $l_{\rm Pl}$.
+As considered in Section \ref{method} (the paragraph following that one with (\ref{int-S D-Omega=F})), when constructing the formalism, it is important that the ratio $l_{\rm Pl} / b$ be a small parameter (that is, the dimensionless parameter $\eta$ would be large, $\eta \gg 1$) or $b \gg l_{\rm Pl}$.
 So we take $b = 10 l_{\rm Pl} = 8 \cdot 10^{- 32} cm$ as the lower bound.
 Even for black holes with the largest known $r_g$ ($\sim 10^{19 } cm$) that probably exist in the Universe, this ratio reaches 1 only at microscopic sizes $a$ ($\sim 10^{- 10 } cm$), i.e. for a practically non-rotating black hole, which seems to be an unlikely event.
-That is, the electromagnetic contribution to the curvature at the center is usually relatively small.
+That is, the electromagnetic contribution to the curvature on the former singularity ring of a black hole rotating in any noticeable way is usually relatively small.